commontype-standard/commontype/COLR-CPAL.md

 * All palettes must contain the same number of entries.

 * The colors in each palette are indexed from 0, and are found by multiplying the selected palette ID by {{numPaletteEntries}}, adding the selected color ID, and using the result as an index into the {{colorRecordIndices}} array.
-The resulting index is used to index the {{ColorRecords}} array.
+The resulting index is used to index the {{ColorRecord}} array.

 </div>